stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 where:

-* `S_i(m)` represents the strength of the ith semantic source component, such as how strongly the configuration carries Yang Mills related content.
+* `S_i(m)` represents the strength of the ith semantic source component, such as how strongly the configuration carries Yang Mills related content,
-* `C_j(m)` represents the receptivity of the jth cognitive or downstream component to Yang Mills related tension.
+* `C_j(m)` represents the receptivity of the jth cognitive or downstream component to Yang Mills related tension,
-* `DeltaS_YM(m)` is the combined mismatch defined above.
+* `DeltaS_YM(m)` is the combined mismatch defined above,
-* `lambda(m)` is a convergence state factor in a fixed range that encodes whether local reasoning is stable, marginal, or unstable.
+* `lambda(m)` is a convergence state factor in a fixed range that encodes whether local reasoning is stable, marginal, or unstable,
 * `kappa_YM` is a positive constant that sets the scale of Yang Mills related spectral_tension in this encoding.

 We also define three effective invariants.